yammik/M4-DQ4-Passing-Callbacks-to-Comrade-Hogs-in-React-nyc-web-082718/README.md

 # Danger Will Hoginson, Danger!

 ### Oh no!
-Schmuziges hog GalaxySNote7 is at it again!
+Schmutziges hog GalaxySNote7 is at it again!

 No longer content grounding plains and delaying flights, this greased up hog is now stirring up trouble in the pig pen!